- The meal is named after a traditional cooking vessel used on an outdoor wood fireplace.

 - Cut the butterflied neck into pieces.

-- Roll the lamb cuts in seasoned flour using pepper and salt and then proceed to prepare the rest of the ingredients.
+- Roll the lamb cuts in seasoned flour using pepper and salt and prepare the rest of the ingredients.

-- Heat the oil in the pot, brown the seasoned lamb neck and then add the stock, garlic, onion, tomatoes and tomato paste.
+- Add vegetable or lamb stock, garlic, onion, tomatoes and tomato paste.

-5. Add brown sugar to attain better tomato flavors.
-Close the lid and cook the mixture on low heat for around 3 hours.
-The Potjie should only bubble and not boil.
-Avoid any urge to stir while it is cooked.
+- Close the lid and cook the mixture on low heat for around 3 hours.
+Let the Potjie bubble and avoid stirring it.

-7. Serve the delicacy with fresh farm-style brown loaf soaking in all the sauces.
+- Serve the delicacy with fresh brown loaves.

 - 30 ml sunflower oil